 Also, note that although both hyphens and en dashes are employed as minus signs, the minus sign is technically a distinct symbol that in formal publishing is set using a distinct code.
 In informal usage, an en dash, more equivalent in size to plus and equal signs than a hyphen, is preferable.

-6 Responses to “The Dash Family’s Roles”
+6 thoughts on “The Dash Family’s Roles”